Yes Energy News and Insights

 • The important regulatory acts that led to the current ISO/RTO structure

-In order to understand competitive North American power markets, it’s useful to review what preceded them.
-In this post we’ll review what electricity production and delivery looked like in the early and mid-20th century as well as the policies that helped shape competitive markets.
+To understand competitive North American power markets, it’s useful to review what preceded them.
+In this post, we’ll review what electricity production and delivery looked like in the early and mid-20th century as well as the policies that helped shape competitive markets.

 Vertically Integrated Utilities and Natural Monopolies